EncinasBartos/TBarrier/TBarrier/2D/demos/AdvectiveBarriers/HyperbolicLCS/readme.txt

 Auxiliary functions in current folder:

-_"orient_vectorfield": Locally (within a grid-cell) re-orients the globally non-orientable eigenvector field and evaluates the eigenvector at 'x' via linear interpolation
+_"orient_vectorfield": Locally (within a grid-cell) re-orients the globally non-orientable eigenvector field and evaluates the eigenvector at 'x' via linear interpolation.
 _"RK4_tensorlines": Defines update scheme (RK4-integration) in order to integrate tensorlines.
-Separate functions for compressible/incompressible velocity fields
+Separate functions for compressible/incompressible velocity fields.
 _"scaling_vectorfield": Rescales eigenvector so that tensorline singularites are turned into fixed points (see [1]).
-Separate functions for compressible/incompressible velocity fields
+Separate functions for compressible/incompressible velocity fields.
-_"tensorlines": Wrapper functions for _RK4_tensorlines_incompressible()/_RK4_tensorlines_compressible()
+_"tensorlines": Wrapper functions for _RK4_tensorlines_incompressible()/_RK4_tensorlines_compressible().

 References: